narf9995/Mausritter/Game Jam/pregens.md

 ## But Why?
-Here's an example as to why one would go through effort of using hexadecimal.
+Here's an example as to why one would go through all this effort.

 Below are 5 mice in standard format & the same 5 mice, but in QMI format.